DMK govt presents first budget, AIADMK boycotts | Business

 ''We are confident that through improved administration and plugging of leakages, revenue collections can be substantially stepped up.''
 The previous AIADMK government, which was in power from May 2011 to April 2021 had presented the interim budget in February this year.

-This is the first budget by the DMK government, also the first paperless budget in Tamil Nadu, following assumption of power in May after a 10-year stint in opposition.
+Pointing to ''fiscal mismanagement of the past decade,'' he said reversing the decline is one of the important commitments of his government.
+The task, however, is daunting and cannot be completed at one go. ''It will need sustained efforts over at least two to three years.''
+This is the first budget by the DMK government following assumption of power in May after a 10-year stint in opposition and this is also the first paperless budget in Tamil Nadu.
 The main opposition party AIADMK staged a walkout and boycotted the proceedings.

+Leader of Opposition, K Palaniswami , speaking to reporters outside the House, said the DMK came to power after giving assurances that cannot be fulfilled.
+The promises include exempting Tamil Nadu from the ambit of NEET, he said, adding his party staged a walkout to condemn the DMK government.
+The AIADMK dubbed the Rs 3 cut in petrol price as a disappointment as the DMK had promised reducing Rs 5 per litre for petrol and there was no announcement on reducing diesel price.
+BJP state unit chief K Annamalai said the budget has no vision for Tamil Nadu.
+Makkal Needhi Maiam chief Kamal Haasan said it was only disappointment for those who expected a budget for change.

+The Minister said the government would revamp the implementation of Old Age Pensions scheme in Tamil Nadu and expand coverage to all deserving beneficiaries. ''Tamil Nadu will reclaim its legitimate position as the leader in provision of social security to the people of the State.''
+In the RBE, an enhanced amount of Rs.4,807.56 crore is provided for social security pensions.

 The total revenue receipts of the state including Central transfers, are estimated to be Rs.2,02,495.89 crore in RBE as against the IBE of Rs.2,18,991.96 crore in 2021-22.